Compliances for Newly Incorporated Company

 Given below are brief descriptions of certain compliances, a newly incorporated private limited company needs to make within a certain time frame:

 Appointment of statutory auditor:

 Within 1 month of the incorporation, a Board Meeting has to be convened to appoint the statutory auditor.
-Before making such appointment, the proposed auditor has to confirm that the appointment if made will be within the limits prescribed under Section 224B of the company Act.
-After appointment of the auditor, the auditor has to be informed.
+Before making such appointment, the proposed auditor has to confirm that the appointment if made, will be within the limits prescribed under Section 141(3)(g) of the Companies Act, 2013.
+After appointment, the auditor has to be informed.
 The auditor will have to file ADT-1 within 30 days of receiving the intimation of appointment with the Registrar of Companies (ROC).

 Allotment of shares:

 The subscribers to the Memorandum of Association are the first shareholders of the company and they will have to be issued share certificates in the first board meeting.
 As the shares are allotted at the time of subscription to the MOA, Form 2 is not required to be filed with the ROC.

 Depending on the nature of business of the company, there are certain other business registrations required to be done in addition to the company incorporation:

 - Applying for Permanent Account Number (PAN)

 - Tax Account Number (TAN) for deducting and remitting the Tax deduction at source

-- Goods and Service Tax Registration when the business involves provision of services – there is a basic exemption for small service providers where if the Annual Turnover from services is less than Rs.20 lakhs no registration is required.
+- Goods and Service Tax Registration, when the business involves provision of supply– there is a basic exemption, where if, the Aggregate Turnover from sale of goods or providing services is less than Rs.40 lakhs and Rs.20 lakhs for Special category states then, no registration is required.

 - Import Export Code is required if the company is engaged in importing / exporting.